deanwagner/odin_project/signup/README.md

 ### Scope Creep

+* Implemented browser-based input validation
-* Used browser-based validation with `:valid` and `:invalid` pseudo-elements instead of a class to show user feedback
+* Used `:valid` and `:invalid` pseudo-elements instead of a class to show user feedback
 * Used `:focus` pseudo-element instead of class